Climate Change and Biology

 The Climate has Always Changed

-The most fundamental factor defining the Earth’s climate is the amount of the incoming solar radiation.
-It varies according to latitude and season.
-The cycling of air, water and carbon is powered by energy from the sun.
-Wind-driven and ocean-current circulations move warmth from one area to another.
-The continents, oceans and mountain ranges have an impact on these circular patterns.
+The most fundamental factor defining the Earth’s climate is the amount of incoming solar radiation.
+This varies according to latitude and season.
+The cycling of air, water, and carbon is powered by energy from the sun.
+Wind driven and ocean current circulations move warmth from one area to another.
+The continents, oceans, and mountain ranges impact these circular patterns.

 Species are Struggling to Adapt to Climate Change

 Climate change affects natural environments and species.
-Every species react to these impacts in different ways.
-Some species benefit from warmer climate, and they will have the competitive advantage over other species, since they are better adapted or they have better resilience and resistance to climate change.
-Their number will increase in the habitat they occupy and they will also become more common in surrounding areas.
+Every species reacts to the impact in different ways.
+Some species benefit from a warmer climate, and they will have the competitive advantage over other species, since they are better adapted or have better resilience and resistance to climate change.
+Their numbers will increase in the habitat they occupy, and they will also become more common in surrounding areas.

 Climate Change Causes Biodiversity Loss

 In nature, biodiversity is a combination of biological entities that are interacting.
 Climatic conditions regulate species distribution.
 Biodiversity is important to the health of the Earth’s ecosystems and thus a precondition for life on the planet.
-It boosts immunity and adaptability of the species, which enables some particular species or ecosystems to adapt quicker than others to changing circumstances.
+It boosts immunity and the adaptability of the species, which enables some particular species or ecosystems to adapt more quickly than others to changing circumstances.

 Climate Change is Linked to other Environmental Issues

-Additionally, ocean acidification is a serious problem which is related to increased carbon dioxide emissions in the atmosphere.
-The following chapters go into more detail about the latter three challenges.
+Additionally, ocean acidification is a serious problem related to increased carbon dioxide emissions in the atmosphere.
+The following chapters extrapolate on the latter three challenges.